Adjunct Professor of Law

 B.S., M.S., University of Wisconsin; J.D., Cleveland-Marshall

 Dean Bellamy served as an assistant dean at Georgetown Law for 30 years.
-He is a member...Continue Reading
+He is a member of the American...Continue Reading

 Dean Bellamy served as an assistant dean at Georgetown Law for 30 years.
 He is a member of the American Bar Association, Business Law Section and the BusinessWeek Alliance Market Advisory Board.
 For twelve years, he was co-chair of the National Bar Association Law Professors Division.
 Since 1990, he has been teaching a small business law course at Georgetown.
 In 1998, he taught a course in international business regulation at the European University Institute in Florence, Italy.
 He has advised small business owners and entrepreneurs for over twenty-five years.
 He has also been a founder and member of several startup companies.

 His writings include "The Status of African American Law Professors" (1992); and "Academic Enhancement and Counseling Programs: Counseling Minority Law Students," St. Louis University Public Law Review (1991).
 Dean Bellamy teaches Small Business Law and Entrepreneurship at the Law Center.
 Dean Bellamy has been a guest lecturer at Howard University Small Business Development Center, Babson College (Massachusetts) School of Entrepreneurship and the University of Maryland's Hinman CEOs Program in Entrepreneurship Education.
+In 2011 and 2012, he attended the Northwestern University School of Law Searle Center on Law, Regulation and Economic Growth Program.
 Currently, he is a member of the American Bar Association Section of Business Law and, for ten years, he served as a member of the Board of Governors of the National Bar Association (NBA).
 In 2004, he received the NBA's Presidential Award.